My personal usage is generally about positive things in my life or stories and experiences to help others.

 Start of the ICAN centres.

 As part of my involvement with the LIT (Local Implementation Team) for mental health.
-I am very pleased that Artisans Collective are hosting an ICAN volunteer information recruitment session.
+I am very pleased that Artisans Collective will be hosting an ICAN volunteer information recruitment session on the 22nd January 2019.
 More event information here.

 The ICAN Centres are open every night of the week between 7am and 2am.
-We are looking for Session Supervisors and Volunteers to join our teams across the three hospitals of North Wales.
+They are looking for Session Supervisors and also Volunteers to join our teams across the three hospitals of North Wales.

 We are inviting applications to become part of the ICAN Centre teams from people from all walks of life.
 From people who are already working within the Third Sector supporting organisations.
 To dedicated individuals who could offer their time, to students and Health Board Robins.
 Or retired professionals who want to be part of this huge and innovative new venture.

 Full training and induction will be provided.
-Also you will be required to supply a current DBS Certificate.
-Or be happy for us to apply for a DBS Certificate on your behalf.
+Additionally you will be required to supply a current DBS Certificate.
+Alternatively be happy for us to apply for a DBS Certificate on your behalf.
 The Supervisor Session staff will be paid on an hourly range basis.
 Volunteers will be paid their expenses (up to 15 miles each way from the sites).